-TAPE CD: Press this button to switch between playing a cassette tape or a compact disc when listening to the radio.
-The inactive tape or compact disc will remain safely inside the radio for future listening.
+TAPE CD: Press this button to play a CD when listening to the radio.
+The inactive CD will remain safely inside the radio for future listening.

-Rear Seat Audio (Vehicles with the Entertainment System) (Option)
+Rear Seat Audio (RSA) (With Entertainment System)

-This feature allows rear seat passengers to listen to and control any of the music sources: AM-FM, cassette tapes and CDs.
+This feature allows rear seat passengers to listen to and control any of the entertainment sources: radio, CDs, DVD, and auxiliary device.
 However, the rear seat passengers can only control the music sources that the front seat passengers are not listening to.
-For example, rear seat passengers may listen to a cassette tape or CD through the four sets of headphones while the driver listens to the radio through the front speakers.
+For example, rear seat passengers may listen to a CD through headphones while the driver listens to the radio through the front speakers.
 The rear seat passengers have control of the volume for each set of headphones.
 Be aware that the front seat audio controls always have priority over the RSA controls.
-If the front seat passengers switch the source for the main radio to a remote source, the RSA will play the same remote source.
 The rear speakers will be muted when the RSA power is turned on.
 You may operate the RSA functions even when the main radio is off.
+The DVD or auxiliary device will always be available on channel A of the headphones.
+All other sources are available on channel B. You will not be able to listen to XM, on channel B, if you are listening to a DVD or an auxiliary device on channel B and vice versa.